-to raise awareness amongst school pupils about the sustainability of coastal areas and promote marine environmental consciousness through a specific but also a pan-European approach.
+to raise and promote awareness amongst school pupils about SmUCS (smart urban coastal sustainability) and promote marine environmental consciousness through a specific but also a pan-European approach.

-to bring university life closer to secondary education pupils, to encourage them to study STEM-related degrees and introduce future careers in related industries.
+to bring university life closer to secondary education pupils, to encourage them to study STEM (Science, Technology, Engineering and Mathematics) -related degrees and introduce future careers in related industries.